 Who could resist the chance to review a book with a title like this?
 How could that delicious homely concoction – that bringer of liquid comfort with added noodles, that recognised childhood substitute for penicillin – be lethal?
 This clever title sets up expectations that the book is a murder story; but (Spoiler alert) it is not.
 Although there is a sudden and unexplained death, this is not the same thing.
 The ‘murder’ in the title refers to the protagonist’s belief that one has taken place.
 The fact that he is not believed takes up a certain amount of the story.

-The story is told through the eyes of an about-to-be-teenage narrator Michael, who lives with his grandmother.
+The story of The Chicken Soup Murder is told through the eyes of an about-to-be-teenage narrator Michael, who lives with his grandmother.
 His parents are missing in some permanent, unauthorized absence and what has happened to them turns out to be a significant part of the story.

 The “murder” of the title takes place in the next door neighbour’s house in the small seaside town where they live.
 The police investigate, but all is not what it seems and Michael’s small town life is due for some disturbances before we’re through.

 The developing plot of The Chicken Soup Murder surprises would be upsetting for most 12 year olds.
 Where the reader might expect some raw feeling, some emotional truth in reaction to such a scenario, Donovan, disappointingly, prefers one-liners and light humour.
 At the heart of this novel’s story is a great big lie, which has less to do with death but everything to do with people failing to take responsibility for their actions or consider or misconstrue that responsibility as it will affect the next generation.
 The book also considers how we deal with loss and grief, or at least, how the protagonist deals with loss and grief.